-Ken Jones climbed Garns Mountain, Piney Peak and Red Butte in July of 2001.
-He estimated his trip involved roughly 4,700 feet of gain and 19 round trip miles.
+Ken Jones climbed Garns Mountain, Piney Peak and Red Butte in July 2001.
+He estimated that his round trip covered 19 miles with roughly 4,700 feet of elevation gain.
 Please be aware that trails in the Big Hole Mountains are not always as mapped and that ATV users have cut new trails and rerouted old trails.
 Even so, you will want to take good maps with you to navigate these mountains.
 The following route information is derived from information supplied by Ken.

 From the trailhead, hike for about a mile to a junction.
 Turn left on the trail that leads down Hilton Creek.
 The right fork leads to Red Butte.
 Turn right at the next junction and follow a good trail up over the ridge that drops down from Red Butte.
 This trail drops down into Thousand Springs Valley and then crosses to the saddle northeast of Temple Peak.
 At this point Ken found an unmapped ATV trail leading north and east on a gradual climb to Blacktail Pass.
 This trail does not drop down to Castle Lake.

-From the summit of Piney, Ken returned down to the saddle and followed the trail back to the north and then west-northwest along the ridge to Blacktail Pass.
+From the summit of Piney, Ken returned down to the saddle and followed the trail back to the north and then WNW along the ridge to Blacktail Pass.
 He notes that the trail “gets obscure in spots, but mostly stays on or near the ridge.”
-From Blacktail Pass, hike to the western end of Thousand Springs Valley.
-Ken reports that “From here the map shows a trail up Red Butte, but it is not maintained and is badly eroded.
+From Blacktail Pass, hike to the West End of Thousand Springs Valley.
+Ken reports: “From here, the map shows a trail up Red Butte, but it is not maintained and is badly eroded.
 It would be a tough climb if it were wet, but wasn’t too bad while dry.”
-Climb this trail to the middle summit.
-From the western summit an ATV trail back toward the trailhead.
-Reaching the junction at the top of Hilton Creek, about a mile from your starting point.
+Climb this trail to the Middle Summit.
+From the West Summit, an ATV trail back toward the trailhead, reaching the junction at the top of Hilton Creek about a mile from your starting point.